Overview of Sleep Disorders in Children

 - Sleep hygiene is a variety of different practices and habits that are necessary to have good night-time sleep quality and full daytime alertness.

-How to improve sleep hygiene in children?
+Steps to improve sleep hygiene in children

 - Age appropriate bedtimes & waketimes with consistency and sufficient duration